wagner89/mobxTalk/README.md

 1. State
   - What is an observable?
+    - IMPORTANT: `It's not the values that are observable, but the properties of an object.`
   - What can be observable? (objects, arrays, maps)
   - What is observable.shallow (collections, but not their contents)